Christ is born! Let us rejoice!

-Part of the routine for many is attendance at Mass.
-By the way, did you ever take time to examine the last part of the word Christmas?
+I hope part of the routine for is also attendance at Mass.
+By the way, I hope you take time to examine the last part of the word Christmas.
 The word itself comes from the Old English for Christ’s Mass.

 Christmas is about Christ.
-Although things can get rather complicated and convoluted for some, Christmas is still about Christ.
+Although things can get rather complicated and convoluted for some, Christmas is still about Christ and not Santa Claus, Frosty the Snowman, Rudolph, the Grinch, etc. It’s not primarily about gift giving, family dinners or various other secular traditions.

 Do not be afraid; for behold, I proclaim to you good news of great joy that will be for all the people.
 For today in the city of David a Savior has been born for you who is Messiah and Lord.
 (Luke 2: 10-11)